wilfredbayudan/menu-vue/README.md

 * You have installed the latest version of [PostgreSQL](https://www.postgresql.org).
 ---
 1. [Fork and clone](https://github.com/wilfredbayudan/menu-vue/fork) this repository.
-2. Run `npm install --prefix client` in the Terminal to install dependencies.
+2. Run `npm install --prefix client` in the terminal to install dependencies.
 3. Run `bundle install` to install dependency gems.
 4. Run `rails db:create db:migrate` to setup database.
 5. Run `rails s` to start backend server.